The Benefits of Glycerine in Skin Care

 Glycerine is also involved in the transport and activity of aquaporins in our skin’s surface.
 Aquaporins are proteins that channel the flow of vital hydrating substances (including water and glycerol) to skin’s uppermost layers.
 They play a key role in maintaining skin’s moisture balance, keeping it feeling smooth and comfortable even in drier climates.

 Glycerine has a long history of safe use, and is considered non-allergenic and suitable for breakout-prone skin.
-There’s every reason to look for skincare products that contain this unsung hero ingredient—Paula’s Choice Skincare uses glycerine in dozens of products, from cleansers to serums to, of course, moisturisers.
+There’s every reason to look for skin care products that contain this unsung hero ingredient— from cleansers to serums to, of course, moisturisers.

 References for this information: